 How much is Cristiano Ronaldo worth?
 Find out here how the Juventus star keeps rolling in the millions through his off-field activities.

-American business publication Forbes, meanwhile, listed Ronaldo as the sixth-highest paid celebrity in 2019.
-Sitting close behind in seventh was Neymar on $105m, while Lionel Messi edged the pair in fourth on $127m.
+American business publication Forbes, meanwhile, listed Ronaldo as the fourth-highest paid celebrity in 2021.
+Lionel Messi sits one place behind him in fifth $104m, while Neymar is in seventh on $95.5m.

-Although the Portuguese’s estimated fortune still outstrips both Messi and Neymar to make him the world’s richest footballer.
+The Portuguese’s estimated fortune also still outstrips both Messi and Neymar to make him the world’s richest footballer.

 No matter what happens in his future, Cristiano Ronaldo will never be short of sponsorship offers.
 The CR7 brand has become a huge worldwide hit, and pretty much everybody wants a slice.
 It guarantees success for companies right away.